 Human development is intrinsically linked to spatiality.
-Places, spaces and spatial relations have been vital parameters in shaping the development pathway of humanity throughout history - and there is no reason to assume this may change in the future.
-On the contrary: Modern age globalization and multiple human violations of planetary boundaries rather seem to indicate a further growing relevance and consciousness of spatiality in our struggles for a better future within a limited biosphere.
+Places, spaces, and spatial relations have long shaped humanity’s development—and there’s no reason to think that will change in the future.
+On the contrary, modern-age globalization and repeated human violations of planetary boundaries indicate an increasing relevance of spatiality in our collective struggle for a better future within a limited biosphere.

 Today there is a growing recognition in science, policy and society of the anthropogenic ecological crisis we are facing, including persistent problems such as biodiversity and ecosystem service loss, climate change, resource depletion and disrupted biochemical flows or nutrient cycles.
-This crisis urges to instigate and accelerate deep sustainability transformations i.e. systemic changes in the natures, cultures, structures and practices characterizing human development, oriented at long-term social, ecological and economic justice.
-At the same time, it implies entirely new conditions for the conception and analysis of spatial change.
+This crisis calls for the initiation and acceleration of deep sustainability transformations—systemic changes in the natures, cultures, structures, and practices that shape human development—aimed at long-term social, ecological, and economic justice.
+At the same time, it introduces entirely new conditions for the conception and analysis of spatial change.

 Against this backdrop, the scientific remit of the DLGS is to develop novel insights and approaches to face the challenges of spatial sustainability transformations.
 We encourage and support pioneering studies that: